Platform-OS/pos-module-user/README.md

 ### Example 2: Modifying the HTML of the Sign-In Form

 If you want to modify the **Sign-In** form's HTML, you can overwrite the [Partial](https://documentation.platformos.com/developer-guide/pages/reusing-code-across-multiple-pages) responsible for rendering the form.
-If you want to modify the **Sign-In** form's HTML, you can overwrite the [Partial](https://documentation.platformos.com/developer-guide/pages/reusing-code-across-multiple-pages) responsible for rendering the form.

 Steps:
 1. Create the directory for the overwrite.
 Since we are overriding the presentation layer, we should overwrite the [Partial](https://documentation.platformos.com/developer-guide/pages/reusing-code-across-multiple-pages).